apify/crawlee/docs/api/PseudoUrl.md

     <li><code>http://www.example.com/pages/something</code></li>
 </ul>

+Be careful to correctly escape special characters in the pseudo-URL string.
 If either `[` or `]` is part of the normal query string, it must be encoded as `[\x5B]` or `[\x5D]`, respectively.
 For example, the following PURL:
 ```http